|Position:||National High School Relations|

 Mike Cassano begins his first season at Nebraska in 2018 after spending the past two years in a dual role at Central Florida.
 In Orlando, Cassano served on Scott Frost’s staff as the director of high school relations and as a quality control administrator for the offense.

-Cassano helped the Knights to a 12-0 record in 2017, when UCF set a school record for victories, achieved the highest in-season ranking in school history (No. 10) and won the American Athletic Conference championship.
+Cassano helped the Knights to a 13-0 record in 2017, when UCF led the nation in wins and winning percentage, set a school record for victories, achieved the highest in-season ranking in school history and won the American Athletic Conference championship.
 In 2016, UCF was the nation’s most improved team.

 Cassano boasts more than 15 years of coaching experience.
 Before joining Frost’s staff in Orlando, Cassano spent more than a year at UMass, serving as the passing game coordinator and wide receivers coach for a Minutemen team that ranked 11th nationally in passing.
 Cassano coached at UMass after a one-year stint as the assistant director of player personnel at Georgia Tech in 2013.